duckietown/duckietown-slimremote/doc/communication.md

 On this socket the PC can send messages according to the format specified above (ping & action).

-The PC launches a camera subscriber thread that is constantly listening to images on a `zmq.SUB` socket on any IP address on port `8902`.
-The PC subscriber has to set the allowed topics to be `"0"` and `"1"` via `socket.setsockopt_string(zmq.SUBSCRIBE, topic)`, otherwise nothing will be received.
-Currently there is no identification of images, therefore if a PC with a given IP sends a heartbeat to multiple robots/sims, it will receive an interleaved stream of images from both robots/sims.
-(Note: we should probably add an identifier here, in the JSON header of the image - the image ID could be the ID that the PC initially sent in the ping message).
+The PC launches a camera subscriber thread that is constantly listening to images on a `zmq.SUB` socket on the IP address or hostname of the robot on port `8902`.
+The PC subscriber has to set the allowed topics to be `""` (empty) via `socket.setsockopt_string(zmq.SUBSCRIBE, topic)`, otherwise nothing will be received.

 ## Differences between simulated and real robot